luizAugusto102491/A-RoF-Linearization-Dataset-Repository/README.md

 ### Example of How Load a Dataset in a Python IDE

-After downloading the dataset from this repository, ensure that you replace 'path_to_tx_data' and 'path_to_rx_data' with the respective file paths on your system.
+After downloading the dataset from this repository, be sure to substitute 'path_to_tx_data' and 'path_to_rx_data' with the corresponding file paths on your system.
+Below, you'll find an example demonstrating how to load the transmitted dataset.
+This example specifically pertains to the first dataset within the 6 MHz dataset set, with an RF power of 10 dBm:

 ```python